Indian Constitution Questions Answers

 Q5 :

-Which of the following is the functions of the Vice-President?
+Which of the following duties are performed by the Vice-President of India?

 A

-Performs the functions of the Presiding officer of the Rajya Sabha
+Acts as the Chairperson of the Rajya Sabha

 B